ktlim/LDM-148/index.rst

 Prompt Processing and Offline Processing to Telemetry Gateway: these interface via an internal-to-DM messaging protocol.

-Prompt Processing (and Offline Processing?) to Alert Broker Feed and Alert Mini-Broker: these interface through a reliable transport system, currently expected to be Apache Kafka.
+Prompt Processing (and Offline Processing?) to Alert Broker Feed and Alert Mini-Broker: these interface through a reliable transport system.

 EFD to EFD Transformer: this interface is via connection (mechanism TBD) to the MySQL databases that make up the EFD as well as file transfer from the EFD's Large File Annex.